LoraMS/AngularFundamentals/healthy-recipes/README.md

 ## About the project

-Healthy Recipes is Single Page Application using Angular.The project works with Firebase(Database/Authentication), Bootstrap4, Toastr, etc.
+Healthy Recipes is Single Page Application using Angular.
+The project works with Firebase(Database/Authentication), Bootstrap4, Toastr, etc.

 The Web Application consists of the following sections: